© GCN

 Each individual cycle to work scheme provider takes a small cut from the price of the items you choose from the retailers, usually of about 5-15%.
 In many cases, especially with smaller bike shops, retailers pass that cost onto consumers by charging an additional 'commission charge', again ranging between 5-15% depending on the scheme provider.

 Often, this extra fee is only applied if the bike or equipment is being sold at a discount rate.
-If the bike is being sold at its full RRP price, most retailers absorb the commission charge cost themselves, because the profit margin on the equipment is enough to allow for it.
+If the bike is being sold at its full RRP price, most retailers absorb the commission charge cost themselves, because the profit margin on the equipment allows for it.
 However, if you're buying a bike at a sale price, there's a chance that retailers will ask that you pay the commission charge.

 The notable exception to this is Cyclescheme, the original cycle to work scheme provider, who recently announced that they would not allow their retailers to apply extra fees.